Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

-\subsubsection{Vulnerabilities}
+\subsection{Vulnerabilities}

 The vulnerability of the power grid consists in the power flow capacities of the power lines.
+If they are insufficient for the given power injections, the performance of the grid suffers, which will be captured by the sustainant.

-After generating each random grid, the line capacities are set up in such a way that the grid is optimized for the traditional, centralized power supply by the slack bus.
+After generating each random grid, the initial line capacities are set up in such a way that the grid is optimized for the traditional, centralized power supply by the slack bus.
+This is achieved by generating random power demand time series where all nodes are treated as regular consumers, and assessing the maximum flows that occur.
+An example of the resulting initial capacity distribution is illustrated in Fig. \ref{grid_example}.

-This is achieved by generating a random power demand time series where all nodes are treated as regular consumers.
-Here, the time series are not generated from daily chunks, however, but from single time steps (which are still aligned regarding time of day).
-This can be thought of as a collection of snapshots from a coherent time series made of whole daily chunks.
-This way, it takes less time steps to capture the variability of the power consumption, reducing computing time.

-From this \say{snapshot} time series, the power flows are calculated and, for each edge, the maximum occurring flow is extracted.
-The absolute values of these maximum flows are then multiplied with a safety factor to produce the line capacities.
-The length of the snapshot time series was chosen as 1000 time steps and the safety factor as 1.75\,.
-An example of the resulting initial capacity distribution is illustrated in figure \ref{grid_example}.

-During simulation, whenever a power flow calculated from the injections exceeds the capacity of the corresponding power line, the line shuts down, which means the edge is removed from the graph.
+Whenever a power flow calculated from the injections exceeds the capacity of the corresponding power line, the line shuts down, which means the edge is removed from the graph.
 This necessitates a redistribution of power flows and may cause a cascade of further line failures.

+The cascades are assumed to happen so quickly that the power injections effectively do not change while they unfold.
+It is also assumed that the overloaded lines reboot at a similarly short time scale.
+This separation of time scales means that the damage caused by the line failures is confined to the single simulation time step in which they are triggered.
+Thus, for every time step, the grid is modeled to start off in its completely intact state.

-The cascades are calculated separately for each time step.
-This means that the power injections do not change during the cascades, and also that the grid starts off completely intact at the beginning of each time step.
-This can be interpreted as the power lines procedurally failing and then rebooting within a time span of $\Delta t = 60\,$s, which actually matches the maximum \say{fault-ride-through} duration for power line faults defined in the regulations \parencite{reboot} of the German Association of Electrical Engineering (VDE).
+Since the time step size is dictated by the power data time series, the duration of line shutdowns must be $\Delta t\leq60\,\text{s}$, which we estimate as $\Delta t=60\,\text{s}$.
+Notably, this actually matches the maximum \emph{fault-ride-through} duration for power line faults defined in the regulations \citep{reboot} of the German Association of Electrical Engineering (VDE).